 - Whether the expense is a need or want.

-Tiffany Aliche, in the book Get Good with Money: ten simple steps to become financially whole identifies different labels or buckets.
+In the book Get Good with Money: ten simple steps to become financially whole, Tiffany Aliche identifies different labels or buckets.
 I think Frank Vasquez uses the term KLO.
 Conceptually we can break it down like this:

-- Want (or convenience): Similar to need and utility and could be cut without having a negative impact on quality of life; most snacks.
+- Want (or convenience): Similar to need and utility and could be cut without hurting the quality of life; most snacks.

-Let’s money’s getting tight.
-You can look at your chart of expense accounts and quickly see whether you were within guardrails you set for yourself; maybe I went wild for a bit and didn’t realize it, so, I’ll change my behavior.
-If you were, maybe it’s time to look at those guardrails, specifically around conveniences and utilities; maybe I’ll change the allocation for electricity and keep the apartment warmer in the summer and cooler in the winter, for example.
+Let’s say money’s getting tight.
+You can look at your expense accounts and quickly see whether you were within the guardrails you set for yourself; maybe I went wild for a bit and didn’t realize it, so I’ll change my behavior.
+If you were, maybe it’s time to look at those guardrails, specifically around conveniences and utilities; perhaps I’ll change the allocation for electricity and keep the apartment warmer in the summer and cooler in the winter, for example.

 If things still feel like they’d be too tight, I might even reexamine the need categories.

-For a decade I thought I needed a car and an apartment.
+For a decade, I thought I needed a car and an apartment.
 Then my car became my apartment for a year; an apartment was no longer a need.
 I went car-free a year later; a car was no longer a need.
-As of this writing, I’ve been car-free for a decade and my new guideline is more either but not both; either I will have rent or a car, but likely not both.
+As of this writing, I’ve been car-free for a decade, and my new guideline is more either but not both; I will have rent or a car, but likely not both.